Jury convicts Florida matriarch in murder-for-hire killing of her former son-in-law

 Prosecutors had argued at trial that Donna Adelson helped orchestrate Markel’s killing after he stood in the way of letting her daughter and two young grandsons make the move south.

-Donna Adelson was the fifth person to be tried for what prosecutors cast as a murder-for-hire plot to kill Markel.
+She was the fifth person put on trial for what prosecutors cast as a murder-for-hire plot to kill Markel.
 Among those already serving a life sentence for the killing is Donna Adelson’s son, Charles Adelson.

-Wendi Adelson has denied involvement in the killing and has not been charged.
+Wendi Adelson denied involvement in the killing and has not been charged.

 At trial, prosecutors had painted Donna Adelson as the calculated and controlling matriarch of an affluent South Florida family with the means and motive to orchestrate the killing of the ex-son-in-law she “hated.”